Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Where To Stay When Visiting Yaxhá

 This guide to visiting Yaxhá would not be complete without recommendations on where to stay.
-When planning your trip to Yaxhá, you can book a hotel in the city of Flores or stay in a hotel at the Tikal National Park.
-Both are about an hour away from, Yaxhá.
+When planning your trip to Yaxhá, you can book a hotel in the city of Flores or stay in a hotel at Tikal National Park.
+Both areas can work well depending on your itinerary.

 Hotel Casona del Lago

-A top hotel choice in Flores is Hotel Casona del Lago, offering stunning views of Lake Peten Itza.
-Despite not being on Flores island, it is conveniently just a short walk away.
+A top hotel choice in Flores is Hotel Casona del Lago, which offers beautiful views of Lake Petén Itzá.
+It is not directly on Flores Island, but it is close enough to walk or take a quick tuk-tuk.
 Book Hotel Casona del Lago here.

 Hotel Casona del Lago, best hotels in Flores Guatemala